Noch €100,00 until free shipping

 4. North Sea Cycle Route from Krückau-Sperrweg to Brunsbüttel

-For a varied tour along the Elbe , the route from the Krückau Barrage to Brunsbüttel is ideal.
-For approximately 44 kilometers, it follows the North Sea Cycle Route, mostly directly along the water, offering sweeping views of the marsh landscape and the Elbe estuary .
-A worthwhile stop is Glückstadt , with its historic harbor and small cafés.
-The route is well-developed and flat, ideal for a relaxing ride with a dog in the bike bag .
-With a ride time of around two and a half hours, there's plenty of time for breaks at dikes, small beaches, or to watch the passing ships.
+For a varied tour along the Elbe River, the route from the Krückau barrage to Brunsbüttel is ideal.
+Covering approximately 44 kilometers, it follows the North Sea Cycle Route, mostly directly along the water, and offers expansive views across the marshland and the Elbe estuary .
+Glückstadt, with its historic harbor and charming cafes, is a worthwhile stop.
+The route is well-maintained and flat, perfect for a relaxed ride with your dog in a pannier .
+With a riding time of around two and a half hours, there's plenty of time for breaks on dikes, small beaches, or to watch the ships passing by.

 Starting point : Krückau barrage